MariusDragic/RL-FlappyBird/README.md

 # Monte Carlo vs SARSA: Reinforcement Learning Agents for Text Flappy Bird

 An in-depth comparison of two tabular RL methods—Monte Carlo and SARSA(λ)—on a simplified Text Flappy Bird environment.
-This study examines learning curves, value-function estimation, hyperparameter sensitivity, and environment configuration effects to highlight each algorithm’s strengths and limitations in sparse-reward, reactive tasks.
+This study examines learning curves, value-function estimation, hyperparameter sensitivity, and environment configuration effects to highlight each algorithm’s strengths and limitations.

 ## Introduction

 This project applies two classical reinforcement learning algorithms to Text Flappy Bird (TFB), a grid-based variant of the popular Flappy Bird game.
-The environment state at time _t_ is represented by a pair \ `(dx, dy)` \ where `dx` is the horizontal distance to the next pipe and `dy` is the vertical offset from the pipe’s center.
-The agent chooses between two actions—`flap (1)` or `do nothing (0)`—and receives a reward of +1 for each timestep it stays alive.
+The environment state at time _t_ is represented by a pair `(dx, dy)` where `dx` is the horizontal distance to the next pipe and `dy` is the vertical offset from the pipe’s center.
+The agent chooses between two actions: `flap (1)` or `do nothing (0)` and receives a reward of +1 for each timestep it stays alive.

 The goal is to compare: